CleverInsight/waddle-node-sdk/README.md

 ### To fetch the metric details

-'getMetric' method is used to fetch the metric details.
+`getMetric` method is used to fetch the metric details.

 To fetch the metric details need to pass bucketId and metricId.

 ### To delete a metric

-'deleteMetric' method is used to delete the metric that is in a bucket.
+`deleteMetric` method is used to delete the metric that is in a bucket.

 To delete the metric  need to pass bucketId and metricId.

 ### To update a metric tag

-'updateMetric' method is used to update the metric tag.
+`updateMetric` method is used to update the metric tag.

- note:can't able to update metric name
+ note:can`t able to update metric name

 To update metric name need to pass bucketId and metricId and also.
         user_id